Obama says U.N. deal on Syria 'a potentially huge victory'

 Obama said the resolution would deter future use of chemical weapons in Syria and go beyond what military action could have achieved by removing one of the largest stockpiles of chemical weapons in the world.

-He said the United States was hopeful about what could be accomplished as a result of the U.N. resolution, but that a lot of work was still required and scepticism was well placed.
+He said the United States was hopeful about what could be accomplished as a result of the U.N. resolution, but that a lot of work was still required and skepticism was well placed.

 "I think rightly, people have been concerned about whether Syria will follow through on the commitments that have been laid forth, and I think there are legitimate concerns as to how technically we are going to be getting those chemical weapons out while there is still fighting going on," Obama said.